Reaching a Consensus in Predictive Loops: Preliminaries and related work

-where the vector $\xv^{(k)}\in[0,1]^n$ denotes individuals' opinions at time step $k$, with $\xv^{(0)}=\xv_\mathrm{init}\in[0,1]^n$ referred to as individuals' initial opinion.
 The influence matrix $W$ defines how individuals weight the opinions of their peers during social interaction.
-This matrix is row-stochastic and constant.
-For the purpose of this work let $W:=\mathrm{deg}^{-1}A$ be a row-normalized version of the adjacency matrix $A$.
-Further, $\Da=\diag(\alpha_1,\cdots,\alpha_n)$ with $\alpha_i\in[0,1]$ parameterizes individuals' susceptibility to peer influence.
-For $\alpha_i=0$ individual $i$ does not listen to their peers and maintains their initial opinion, and the larger $\alpha_i$, the more individual $i$ is susceptible to peer influence.
-For $\alpha_i\equiv1$, $\forall i\in[n]$, the dynamics model in~\eqref{eq:FJ} recovers the linear averaging mechanism of the DeGroot model~\citep{degroot1974reaching}.
-The complement $(1-\alpha_i)$ is commonly referred to as the stubbornness parameter.
+For the purpose of this work the influence matrix is defined by the graph structure as $W:=\mathrm{deg}^{-1}A$ where $A$ denotes the adjacency matrix, hence, it is constant and row-stochastic.
+The second parameter governing the dynamics is the peer influence matrix $\Da=\diag(\alpha_1,\cdots,\alpha_n)$ with $\alpha_i\in[0,1]$ for $i\in[n]$ parameterizing individual $i$'s susceptibility to peer influence.
+For $\alpha_i=0$, individual $i$ does not listen to their peers and maintains their initial opinion.
+As $\alpha_i$ increases, individual $i$ becomes more susceptible to peer influence.
+For~$\alpha_i\equiv1$,~$\forall i\in[n]$, the dynamics model in Equation~\ref{eq:FJ} recovers the linear averaging mechanism of the DeGroot model~\citep{degroot1974reaching} as a special case.
+The complement $1-\alpha_i$ is commonly referred to as the stubbornness parameter.